Barlie History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Barlie are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Barlie include: Barley, Barly, Barely, Barle, Barlay and others.

 Early Notables of the Barlie family (pre 1700)

 Notables of the family at this time include William Barley (1451-1521) of Albury, Hertfordshire.
 He was attainted of treason for his support of Perkin Warbeck and lost all his lands.
-Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and...
-Another 63 words (4 lines of text) are included under the topic Early Barlie Notables in all our PDF Extended History products and printed products wherever possible.
+Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and Moulsham. he was High Sheriff of...